dholic9/prototype-exercises/js_oop2/README.md

 ### Featureset 3 - counter callback

-- The object, like the previous two, increases a dom element's value by 1 whenever the element is clicked on.
-This one, however, includes an callback function to notify other code that the element has been clicked on
+- This object, like the previous two, increases a dom element's value by 1 whenever the element is clicked on.
+This one, however, includes a callback function to notify other code that the element has been clicked on

 1. modify exercises/countercallback.js
 1. create the following methods